Hotpoint & Indesit gas cooker safety notice

 -

-These fridges were manufactured in 2007 and 2008.
-They may have changed hands or be in second homes, rented properties, or garages.
-If you know of an old Caple fridge from this era that might be one of the affected models, please share this notice with the owner.
+These fridges were manufactured in 2007 and 2008 and many will have changed hands since.
+They may now be in rented properties, second homes, holiday lets, garages, or outbuildings where the original safety notice never reached the current owner.
+If you know of an old Caple fridge from this era, share this notice with whoever uses it.

 Hotpoint Fridge Freezer Safety Notice

 Following reports in 2017 that a fridge freezer may have been the source of the Grenfell Tower fire, Hotpoint initially identified these two models as warranting investigation.
-An initial safety notice was issued, and owners of the affected models were advised to check their appliances while the investigation was carried out.
+An interim safety notice was issued and owners of the affected models were advised to check their appliances while a full review was carried out.

-The Grenfell Tower Inquiry was a formal public inquiry that ran for several years and examined the causes and circumstances of the fire in detail.
-The cause of the fire and the wider circumstances were the subject of extensive investigation by multiple authorities.
-This page does not seek to summarise the Inquiry’s findings, which are a matter of public record.
+The Grenfell Tower Inquiry was a formal public inquiry that ran for several years and examined the cause and wider circumstances of the fire in detail.
+The Inquiry’s findings are a matter of public record and this page does not seek to summarise them.
+The focus here is limited to the subsequent product safety clearance issued for these two Hotpoint models.

-Following investigation by both the UK Government and Whirlpool (the parent company of Hotpoint), the safety notice was withdrawn.
-Whirlpool issued the following statement:
+Following investigation by both the UK Government and Whirlpool, the parent company of Hotpoint, the original safety notice was withdrawn.
+Whirlpool issued the following statement.

 More appliance safety information